-Wrongful termination lawsuit can saddle your organization with a 5- or even 6-figures worth of termination notice.
+Wrongful termination lawsuit can saddle your organization with 5- or even 6-figures worth of termination notice.
 But you may also be able to slice huge chunks off your bill by relying on an age-old legal doctrine called the mitigation damages (mitigation of damages) rule.

 Mitigation Law, 101